4 continuing education options for correctional officers

-The long and odd hours of our profession can often make continuing a formal education difficult, but more and more colleges are offering hybrid, online and accelerated courses which make receiving a college education quite a bit easier.
+The long and odd hours of our profession can often make continuing a formal education difficult, but more colleges are offering hybrid, online and accelerated courses that make receiving a college education quite a bit easier.

 Another hurdle to a college degree can be the cost, but there are ways around this.
 Depending on your economic situation, you may be eligible for grants and/or subsidized student loans.
 Regardless of your finances, don’t count yourself out.
 The only way you’ll know what you’re eligible for assistance is if you apply.
 If you don’t qualify for grants, look into the Stafford Student Loan.

-There are loan forgiveness programs for public service professionals that you may qualify for.
-One additional resource which may be available to you could come from your employer.
-Many agencies offer tuition reimbursement programs which could cover some or all of your expenses.
+You may quality for loan forgiveness programs for public service professionals.
+One additional resource that may be available to you could come from your employer.
+Many agencies offer tuition reimbursement programs that could cover some or all of your expenses.

-The internet is a wealth of quality information if you know where to look for it.
-Below I have composed a list of some of the online resources I use most often.
-Some I’ve used for research papers and reports, I’ve taken online training courses on others, and some I review frequently just to keep abreast of current trends and hot topics in the justice system.
-While this list certainly isn’t all inclusive it should give you a good start to expanding your professional knowledge online.
+There is a wealth of quality online corrections training if you know where to look for it.
+Below I list of some of the online resources I use most often.
+Some I’ve used for research papers and reports, I’ve taken online training courses on others, and some I review just to keep abreast of current trends and hot topics in the justice system.
+While this list isn’t all inclusive, it should give you a good start to expanding your professional knowledge online:

-AELE is a wonderful resource for legal research on all topics related to Law Enforcement.
-Their site boasts “a searchable library of more than 34,000 case digests.”
-No advertisements and no registration ae needed to access this wealth of information.
+- Americans for Effective Law Enforcement: AELE is a wonderful resource for legal research on all topics related to law enforcement.
+The site boasts “a searchable library of more than 34,000 case digests.”
+No advertisements and no registration ae needed to access this information.
 Sign up for email alerts to be informed when new bulletins are released.
 The Jail and Prisoner Bulletin is particularly informative for those working in corrections.

-As the research, development, and evaluation agency of the United States Department of Justice, the NIJ is a wealth of resources including well researched published studies, statistics, and training.
+- National Institute of Justice: As the research, development and evaluation agency of the United States Department of Justice, the NIJ is a wealth of resources including published studies, statistics and training.

-The NIC is dedicated to providing “training, technical assistance, information services, and policy/program development assistance to federal, state, and local corrections agencies”.
+- National Institute of Corrections: The NIC provides training, technical assistance, information services, and policy/program development assistance to federal, state and local corrections agencies.
 That assistance is available to you directly through free online training courses and a library of publications.

-Need some statistics for that lesson plan you are writing?
+- Bureau of Justice Statistics: Need some statistics for that lesson plan you are writing?
 The BJS has what you’re looking for.
-From jail/prison mortality rates to crimes against the elderly, if it is a justice related statistic the BJS has it.
+From jail/prison mortality rates to crimes against the elderly, if it is a justice-related statistic the BJS has it.